-'Great and marvelous are your deeds, Lord, our God, the Almighty.
+"Great and marvellous are your deeds, Lord, our God, the Almighty.
 Righteous and true are your ways, eternal King.

-Who will not honor and praise your name, Lord?
+Who will not honour and praise your name, Lord?
 You alone are holy!
-All nations will come and worship before you, for your judgments have become manifest.'
+All nations will come and worship before you, for your judgments have become manifest."

-After this I saw that the inmost shrine of the tent of testimony in heaven was opened, and out of it came the seven angels with the seven curses.
-They were adorned with precious stones, pure and bright, and had golden girdles around their breasts.
+- After this I saw that the inmost shrine of the tent of testimony in heaven was opened, - and out of it came the seven angels with the seven curses.
+They were adorned with precious stones, pure and bright, and had golden girdles round with the wrath of God who lives for ever and ever.

-One of the four creatures gave the seven angels seven golden bowls, filled with the wrath of God who lives for ever and ever.
-The Temple was filled with smoke from the glory and majesty of God; and
+One of the four creatures gave the seven angels seven golden bowls, filled

-The Temple was filled with smoke from the glory and majesty of God; and no one could enter the Temple, until the seven curses inflicted by the seven angels were at an end.
+8 The Temple was filled with smoke from the glory and majesty of God; and no one could enter the Temple, until the seven curses inflicted by the seven angels were at an end.